mmlogin/learn-github-actions/README.md

 # learn-github-actions
-repo to practice with github actions
+REPO to practice with github actions